 - Nico Top & Dress Pattern by True Bias

 - Archer Button-up Shirt Pattern by Grainline Studio

 MyBodyModel Fashion Sketching for Absolute Beginners Part 2 – Drawing Necklines

 We’ll continue to post more videos in the upcoming weeks to complete this series.
 In upcoming videos, we’ll explore more patterns for inspiration, and we’ll continue drawing on our fashion sketches to complete the outfits!
 Stay tuned for “Part 3: Drawing Sleeves.”
-Click here for a list of all Tutorials so far.
+Click here to sign up and access all the videos in the series.

 I hope this video series will help to increase your comfort level with drawing fashion sketches on a model of your own body.
 So you can have more fun with the creative process, use your sketches to make important design decisions about what you want to make – and enjoy choosing patterns and styles based on how they look on YOU.